 Examples of open-ended and close-ended questions:

 - Were you satisfied with the service?
 Yes / No (closed-ended)

 - On a scale from 1-10, how satisfied were you with the service? (closed-ended)

 - What were you most satisfied with? (open-ended)

-As you might have noticed, most surveys are based on closed-ended questions that are comprised of multiple-choice, ordinal, interval or ratio questions.
+As you might have noticed, most surveys are based on closed-ended questions that are comprised of nominal, ordinal, or interval questions.
 Closed-ended questions are easy for survey participants to answer, but obtain a limited set of data, which simplifies survey administration.
 Because closed-ended questions are easy to answer, they might be the preferred approach for some target groups, depending on the purpose of the survey.
 Furthermore, the responses can be easily coded and analysed.

 When open-ended questions can be valuable:

 Examples of open-ended questions for qualitative research can come in many forms: as a stand-alone questions, as a follow-up to a close-ended question, as comment sections, and many more.
 Let’s have a look at a couple of these and in which cases they are valuable.

 a) At the end of a group of closed-ended questions or a grid: